delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 The Proton mail one is for tech companies.
 They might see I use Proton and subconsciously like me based on the fact that I support encryption.

+The gmail one with numbers on the end is just a semi-professional email I use.

 If your email address looks like "FancyMonkey6969@tiscali.com" you need to change this.

 # Personal Brand

 Everyone has a personal brand, but it's up to you to decide when to take control of your personal brand.

 A majority of your posts on social media should be about what you love, but don't make it too fake.
 Only posting tech stuff / stuff related to your industry makes you seem boring to work with.
-I genuinely love dogs so much, so I often post adorable dog pictures on my Twitter or pictures / things related to martial arts but I also post alot about technology.
+I genuinely love dogs so much, so I often post adorable dog pictures on my Twitter or pictures / things related to martial arts but I also post a lot about technology.

 ## Create some content

-Whether this is writing blog posts, tweeting super nifty tricks you've learnt, weighing in on a converstation on Twitter or contributing to open source software.
+Whether this is writing blog posts, tweeting super nifty tricks you've learnt, weighing in on a conversation on Twitter or contributing to open source software.

 The more you create, the more people will care about you.
 No one cares about you unless you can make them smarter or do something for them.

 ## LinkedIn

 Get a LinkedIn account.
 Make sure it's professional.
-Have a nice headshot photograph.
+Have a nice head-shot photograph.

 Here's a good LinkedIn inforgraphic from [here](https://www.leisurejobs.com/getasset/7a3e4167-6675-4ae3-be01-6ff723b80f2a/).